 Then fill up the holes or cracks by using wood filler.Next we sanded the areas to smooth them out after it dried.
 Adding trim around the edges raised the design, giving a more polished and decorative look to the product.

-Measure twice and cut once in order to avoid mistakes.
+Measure twice and cut once to avoid mistakes.
 Clamps are helpful when securing pieces during this stage.

 Step 3: Paint or Stain